krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 reason about software product development and engineering, where current
 approaches leave much to be desired in all three aspects.

-The foundational constructs of the calculus give mathematical precision to
+Minimally, the foundational constructs of the calculus bring mathematical
-informally expressed ideas such as flow, stability, equilibrium, and
+precision to widely used—but poorly defined—concepts such as flow, stability,
-coherence.
-But more importantly, it allows us to relate them to practically
+equilibrium, and coherence in a domain.
+More importantly, it allows us to
-useful measures like delay, cost, revenue, and user experience.
+relate them to business-oriented concerns like delay, cost, revenue, and
+user experience.

-And, as you’ll see, the ideas behind the calculus are far more general, with
+As you’ll see, however, the ideas behind the calculus are far more general,
-applications well beyond this domain.
+with potential applications well beyond the software product development
+context it emerged from.

 <div style="text-align: center; margin:2em">
   <img src="../assets/pcalc/presence_calculus.png" width="600px" />